 How Your Score Is Graded:

-Biggest Factor: Your Payment history on your credit cards and loans.
+Biggest Factor: Your Payment history on your loans.

 Very influential: Your debt owed in total.